-I graduated in Cultural and Personality Psychology at the Radboud University Nijmegen in 2004 and obtained a second MSc, in Social Psychology, at the University of Amsterdam in 2006 (cum laude).
-After working as a research assistant at the Social Psychology department for a year, I started my PhD project in Amsterdam in February 2008.
-In June 2012, I defended my thesis (cum laude).
+I graduated in the Psychology of Culture and Religion program at Radboud University Nijmegen in 2004 and subsequently obtained a MSc in Social Psychology at the University of Amsterdam (in 2006).
+After working as a research assistant at the Social Psychology department, I started my PhD project in Amsterdam in 2008.
+In 2012, I defended my thesis (cum laude).

 Contact me at: firstname.lastname@example.org